 As we begin September, Mold Awareness Month, we want to take a moment and review the basics about mold!
-Mold is a black, green, purple, white or orange fungus that forms due to the presence of moisture.
-They can be found both in houses and outside of them.
+Mold is a black, green, purple, white, or orange fungus that forms due to the presence of moisture.
+It can be found both in houses and outside of them.
 Mold reproduces through tiny spores.
 Once the tiny spores carried by air land on a moist surface, the mold multiplies and grows rapidly hence becoming harmful to human health.
 A person exposed to mold in large amounts is likely to suffer from respiratory diseases like asthma, sinus infection and lung disease.

 Areas prone to flooding have a higher chance of mold growth because of water retained therein.
 Houses with leaking pipes and roofs and poor drainage provide conditions for fast multiplication of spore.
 In houses, mold can grow anywhere or on anything that is moist.
 For instance, mold can grow on carpets, in bathrooms, HVAC, laundry areas among others.

 Research has indicated that homes made of stucco provide a conducive environment for rapid multiplication of mold.
 When stucco is poorly done, it retains water and traps moisture.
 These conditions increase mold growth which is a nightmare for homeowners and buyers.
 Proper stucco installation is done in several layers including a rain barrier with an air gap, asphalt paper, a layer of mesh and layers of stucco.

 Mold problems have become a major health threat in America.
 People are advised to do mold tests before buying a house.
 This will reduce the risk of health hazards in highly susceptible people like: the elderly, infants and children, and people with reduced immunity as a result of other illnesses.
 It will also reduce the number of asthmatic people who get asthma attacks or chronic allergies.